MCP Integration

 await mountMcp(glove, { adapter: new MyAdapter("convo-1"), entries });

 That's it.
-The agent boots with find_capability folded in.
-When the model needs Notion, it calls find_capability("notion"); a discovery subagent matches the catalogue, calls adapter.activate("notion"), connects, and folds bridged tools (notion__search, notion__fetch, …) onto the running Glove.
+After mountMcp returns, the agent has the framework's built-in glove_invoke_subagent dispatch tool with discovermcp in its registry.
+When the model needs Notion, it calls glove_invoke_subagent({ name: "discovermcp", prompt: "Find an MCP for Notion" }); the discovery subagent matches the catalogue, calls adapter.activate("notion"), connects, and folds bridged tools (notion__search, notion__fetch, …) onto the running Glove.
 Next turn the model uses them directly.

 The McpAdapter